 Simply ferntastic!
-West Virginia's many fern species
+West Virginia is home to more than 50 fern species

 Simply ferntastic!
-West Virginia's many fern species
+West Virginia is home to more than 50 fern species

 Polystichum acrostichoides thrives on a wooded hillside.
 (Source: Wikipedia)